aakashs07/aakashs07.github.io/index.md

 _Going into hibernation as I am currently working on my Dissertation_

 Quest: What are some polarity cues in news articles?
 - A1.
 Comparison of opinions in embedding spaces trained on subjective and objective corpora.
-Target Journal: ACL-EMNLP.

 _Closed_

 Quest: What are the features in authors' vocabulary that can be captured by word embeddings?
 - A2.
-An Authorship attribution method to identify features to classify fiction-based authors’ texts using word embeddings.
+An authorship attribution method to identify features to classify fiction-based authors’ texts using word embeddings. _(Poster acceptance in INFORMS Business Analytics 2019 Conference)_

 ### News about my research activities